SwatiVerma2/Jira-Notes/README.md

 1. Backlog: The Product Backlog is a prioritized list of work for the entire project, while the Sprint Backlog is a list of work for a specific sprint.
 2. Sprint: A fixed-length period during which the team works to complete a set of tasks from the Sprint Backlog.
 3. Daily Scrum: A daily meeting to synchronize team efforts and plan the next 24 hours.

+# Jira
+Jira is a popular project management and issue tracking tool developed by [Atlassian](https://www.atlassian.com/).
+It is widely used by software development teams to plan, track, and manage software projects.
+Here are some key features and functionalities of Jira:

+1. **Issue Tracking**: Jira allows teams to create, update, and track issues (tasks, bugs, user stories, etc.) throughout the project lifecycle.
+2. **Agile Project Management**: Jira supports agile methodologies such as Scrum and Kanban.
+It provides boards, backlogs, sprints, and other tools to help teams manage their agile workflows.
+3. **Custom Workflows**: Teams can define custom workflows to match their specific processes, including custom issue types, statuses, and transitions.
+4. **Reporting and Analytics**: Jira offers various reports and dashboards to help teams monitor progress, identify bottlenecks, and make data-driven decisions.
+5. **Integration**: Jira integrates with a wide range of other tools and services, including [Confluence](https://www.atlassian.com/software/confluence), [Bitbucket](https://bitbucket.org/), [GitHub](https://github.com/), [Slack](https://slack.com/), and more.
+6. **Permissions and Security**: Jira provides robust permission schemes to control access to projects, issues, and other resources.